duyanhle-glitch/finalsample/README.md

 - **Total Profit**: 36,963

 ## 4.Charts <a name="section4"></a>

+In this section, we analyze various charts to gain insights into sales patterns, product profitability, customer preferences, and payment methods.
+These visualizations help us understand trends in monthly profits, identify the most profitable products, and observe customer buying preferences by category and payment mode.
+This analysis supports strategic decisions, such as identifying the best months for promotions, focusing on high-profit products, and aligning marketing efforts with customer preferences in product types and payment options.
+Each chart offers actionable insights to guide the business in optimizing sales and enhancing customer satisfaction.

 ### 4.1.Monthly Profit Trend <a name="sec4p1"></a>

 The **Monthly Profit Trend** chart provides valuable insights into the variations in profit over the year.
 This line chart shows a significant dip in profits around May, indicating a potential seasonal low point in sales or possibly a period of increased returns or operational costs.
 The profits steadily increase after this dip, with a sharp peak in November, suggesting a strong sales period, possibly due to seasonal events, promotions, or holidays.